‘She’s doing amazing things’: Girl born with fused legs takes first steps

 The family is also blessed with relatives who live nearby.
 Harper’s growing strength is another miracle to celebrate.

-“Stay stong,” said Brittany.
+“Stay strong,” said Brittany.
 “No matter what, for her, and find joy in every day.
 There’s so much to be grateful for.”